What Can You Do With a Nursing Degree?

 - Human Anatomy and Physiology

 - Leadership in Nursing Practice

-A Master of Nursing is designed to prepare you to become an Advanced Practice Nurse (APN) and will typically take about two years to complete.
-APNs are considered primary care providers, and carry greater qualification and specialization than Registered Nurses.
-If you’re considering becoming a nurse practitioner, clinical nurse specialist, anesthetist, or midwife, you will likely need to earn your master’s degree in nursing.
+A master of nursing is designed to prepare you to become an advanced practice registered nurse (APRN) and will typically take about two years to complete.
+APRNs are considered primary care providers, and carry greater qualification and specialization than registered nurses.
+If you’re considering becoming a nurse practitioner, clinical nurse specialist, anesthetist, or nurse–midwife, you will likely need to earn your master’s degree in nursing.
 In addition to practicing healthcare from a position of leadership, this path could also qualify you to work as a nurse administrator or a nurse educator.
-In order to enter a master’s program, you must already have earned a BSN, and must also already qualify as an RN.
+In order to enter a master’s program, you must already have earned a BSN, and must also currently qualify as an RN.

 - Advanced Biochemistry

 - Specialized Track Courses (i.e. anesthetics, midwifery, healthcare administration, etc.)